Zaw Zaw: Recognition

 His efforts for Myanmar football as the Chairman of Myanmar Football Federation starting from 2005, were recognized by the ASEAN Football Federation and was instrumental in the MFF picking up the AFF Association of the Year award at the AFF Awards 2013 in the first week of April.

 On 30 April 2013, he was honoured with the State Excellence Award of the President of Myanmar for being one of the top taxpayers in the country.
-He was honoured country’s top taxes payer certificate by President U Win Myint for the 2017-18 fiscal year.
+He was honoured country's top taxes payer certificate by President U Win Myint for the 2017-18 fiscal year.

-In November 2013, he led the MFF to obtain the AFC Dream Asia award, which is given in recognition of those who share the values of Dream Asia, the AFC’s social responsibility initiative, which promotes the culture of giving, and emphasizes the power of football in bringing about positive change in respective Asian societies.
+In November 2013, he led the MFF to obtain the AFC Dream Asia award, which is given in recognition of those who share the values of Dream Asia, the AFC's social responsibility initiative, which promotes the culture of giving, and emphasizes the power of football in bringing about positive change in respective Asian societies.

-He has been recognized as "Banker of the Year" by Myanmar Times in 2014 for his impressive leading performance.
+He was recognized as "Banker of the Year" by Myanmar Times in 2014.

 He empowered Myanmar National Under-20 Football Team to reach FIFA U-20 World cup 2015 in New Zealand, and the MFF was recognized by the AFF Association of the Year award at the AFF Awards 2015.

 In mid-August 2017, for the second time running, he received the ASEAN Goodwill Award at the AFF Football Awards for his outstanding acts or contributions to the ASEAN Football Federation.